mozman/dxfgrabber/docs/index.rst

     Contains all drawing entities in a *list* like object of type :class:`EntitySection`.

+.. attribute:: Drawing.objects

+    Contains DXF objects from the objects section in a *list* like object of type :class:`EntitySection`.

 .. method:: Drawing.modelspace()

     Iterate over all DXF entities in *modelspace*.